Justin Thomas Odds To Win The Masters 2023 at Augusta

 He finished T8 twelve months ago with a score of -1, while his best finish to date came in 2020 when 4th after posting -12, which is a score that would have won 7 of the last 11 Masters!

-Justin Thomas has also had some nice wins in recent seasons – having taken the 2020 WGC St Jude, the 2021 Players Championship and his second major last year – the PGA Championship back in May.
+JT has also grabbed some nice wins in recent seasons – having taken the 2020 WGC St Jude, the 2021 Players Championship and his second major last year – the PGA Championship back in May.

 Yes, since that major win last year, Thomas has not been troubling the leaderboard much, but having been a regular in the top 10 rankings for the last 6 years, he’ll be keen to not drop out of that position with a big display at Augusta this week.